FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 running can understand the file.
 Currently, there are only 4 schema format numbers (1-4) and the default has been 4 since 2006.
-It is possible to set this to 1 by either compiling sqlite directly or running a special statement but versions 2 and 3 would only be found if you were using an an older version of sqlite.
+It is possible to set this to 1 by either compiling sqlite directly or running a special statement but versions 2 and 3 would only be found if you were using an older version of sqlite.
 Version 1 is going to be the baseline all versions of sqlite can handle this format.
 Version 2 adds the ability for a table's rows to each have their own number of columns.
 The docs say that this is what enables `ALTER TABLE ...
 ADD COLUMN`, which would mean those statements